GabrielSlima/blog/articles/clean-code-clean-classes.md

     </p>
     <p>
         When refacting code it's common to extract smaller functions from other functions.
 These "smaller functions" can be required so that the main function can execute it's task but they are not directly related to the responsibility of the module itself.
-        Its worh it to analyse and consider the possibility of a new class or module.
+        Its worth it to analyse and consider the possibility of a new class or module instead of creating a new method into the module/class.
     </p>
     <p>
         Another example of this kind of scenario is also when we want to extract smaller functions from another function but the smaller function needs some arguments that are part of the body of the "main function" or they are received as arguments by the "main function".
         <br>
         In these cases one workaround would be declare those variables as instance variables if your application is OOP or as global variables if your application is POP (Procedural Oriented Programming).
         But pay attention to the cohesion.
-If the functions and the variables to be extract from this larger function doesn't seems to fit logically to the module or class, consider the possibility of creating a new one.
+If the functions and the variables to be extracted from this larger function doesn't seems to fit logically to the module or class, consider the possibility of creating a new one.
     </p>
     <h3>Isolating from Change: coupling</h3>
     <p>